‘Her life was cut too short’: Trooper dies after cruiser struck by tanker truck on I-93 in Stoneham

 “Her death is a reminder of the dangers that troopers and police officers face each day in order to protect society,” Mason said.
 “While we are heartbroken by this tragedy, we resolve to continue our mission to protect and serve by following the example set by Trooper Bucci.
 In her brief MSP career, she set an example for all of us to follow.
 Her life was cut too short, too soon.”

-The driver of the tanker truck, identified as a Methuen man, was uninjured, Mason said.
+The driver of the tanker truck, identified as a Methuen man, was uninjured and is cooperating with police, Mason said.

 The woman who was in the disabled vehicle Bucci was trying to help was transported to an area hospital for an evaluation.